open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### Stream configuration

-Stream configuration are the parameters that defines the [metric stream](./data-model.md#events--data-stream--timeseries) a `MeterProvider` will use to define telemetry pipelines.
+Stream configuration are the parameters that define the [metric stream](./data-model.md#events--data-stream--timeseries) a `MeterProvider` will use to define telemetry pipelines.

 The SDK MUST accept a `description` as a stream configuration parameter.
-The `description` value be used to define the metric stream description.
+The `description` value SHOULD be used to define the metric stream description.
 If the user does not provide a `description` value, the description from the Instrument a View matches MUST be used by default.